shazow/relay.js/README.md

 ## How it works

-**Note**: hub.relayjs.com is not ready yet, coming soon.
-For now, you can use 173.230.158.237:8000.

 1. You open some HTML with the relay.js library and open a websocket to a relay hub.

-   You can host your own hub, or use our public one (`hub.relayjs.com`):
+You can host your own hub, or use a public one:

         <script src="http://cdn.socket.io/stable/socket.io.js"></script>
         <script src="https://github.com/shazow/relay.js/raw/master/src/relay.js"></script>
         <script type="text/javascript">
-            // Open a socket to a hub using socket.io var socket = new io.Socket("hub.relayjs.com");
+            // Open a socket to a hub using socket.io var socket = new io.Socket('hub.relayjs.com', {port: 8080});

             // Connect to the relay using the socket var relay = new Relay(socket);